dibenso/jobs-board/README.md

 **GET /reviews/:id/edit** -- Displays a form for a user to edit their reviews if they are signed in.
 **PUT /reviews/:id** -- If a user is signed in, this will update their reviews.
 **DELETE /reviews/:id** -- If a user is signed in, this will destroy their reviews.
 **GET /reviews** -- If a user is signed in, this page displays all of their reviews.

+Pull requests are welcome :)